 Manner of disposal

-The trader must give a verbal or written notice to the customer that they intend to dispose of the goods.
+The business must give a verbal or written notice to the customer that they intend to dispose of the goods.
 If the goods are still not collected after 28 days of that notice, they may be disposed of in any such manner as the trader considers appropriate.

-The trader/store must give written notice to the consumer and each other person claiming an interest in the goods, that they intend to dispose of the goods.
+The business must give written notice to the consumer and each other person claiming an interest in the goods, that they intend to dispose of the goods.

-The trader can only dispose of the goods by public auction and only if:
+The business can only dispose of the goods by public auction and only if: